Here's What Could Be Ahead In The Russia Investigations In 2019

 Cummings and Democrats are likely to make more new requests of their own.

-California Rep. Adam Schiff, the incoming chairman of the House intelligence committee, says he wants to re-awaken the panel's investigation into the Russian attack on the 2016 election, one Republicans closed in spring 2018.
+California Rep. Adam Schiff, the incoming chairman of the House intelligence committee, says he wants to reawaken the panel's investigation into the Russian attack on the 2016 election, one Republicans closed in spring 2018.

-The finding was that there was no wrongdoing by the Trump 2016 presidential campaign and that contacts between people involved and Russians were, at worst, "ill advised."
+The finding was that there was no wrongdoing by the Trump 2016 presidential campaign and that contacts between people involved and Russians were, at worst, "ill-advised."

 Schiff and Democrats have called that a whitewash, and they say they want answers from many of the people involved and to open new lines of inquiry.
 Specifically, Schiff has said he wants to find out whether Deutsche Bank was involved with any payments to Trump.

-The German finance giant has figured in discussions about the Russia investigation for months but it isn't clear about where it may fit into the broader story.
-It has paid heavy fines to regulators after admitting its role in past money laundering and some investigations appear to be ongoing.
+The German finance giant has figured in discussions about the Russia investigation for months, but it isn't clear where it may fit into the broader story.
+It has paid heavy fines to regulators after admitting its role in past money laundering, and some investigations appear to be ongoing.

 New boss at DOJ

 The new year also is expected to bring a new ultimate boss for Mueller's investigation.
-President Trump has nominated former Attorney General William Barr to return to the Justice Department to take the place of Jeff Sessions.
+Trump has nominated former Attorney General William Barr to return to the Justice Department to take the place of Jeff Sessions.

 Barr is expected to have a confirmation hearing before the Senate Judiciary Committee early in the year and it may prove contentious.